 Streaming platforms eliminate the need to keep large media files on your Mac.
 Movies, TV shows, and music are available with just a few clicks, and you do not have to download the data to consume your favorites.

-Spotify, Netflix, Hulu, and Disney+ are just a few examples.
+Spotify, Netflix, Hulu, Disney+ and torrent websites are just a few examples.
 And given the popularity of streaming services and the competition, we can expect to see even more of these platforms to appear in the future.